-- Post licensures, Foster Parents are directed to training possibilities and/or resources for support. - When needed, foster children are referred to counseling, mentoring, System of Care and other services which are available to them within their community.
-Information is provided by the Child Welfare Specialist as well as the Licensing Specialist.

-- Ongoing Mutual Assessment and training also occur at quarterly Child and Family Team Meetings.
-At these meetings, Foster Parent feedback is solicited and ideas and feedback are given to support the child. - The Licensing Specialist conducts bi-annual visits during which she assesses needs and strengths and helps to find ways to meet needs (including support and trainings) and to recognize and commend strengths.
+- Post licensures, Foster Parents are directed to training possibilities and/or resources for support. - When needed, foster children are referred to counseling, mentoring, Intensive Placement Stabilization, and other services which are available to them within their community.
+Information is provided by the Child Welfare Specialist as well as the Licensing Specialist. - Ongoing Mutual Assessment and training also occur at quarterly Child and Family Team Meetings.
+At these meetings, Foster Parent feedback is solicited, and ideas and feedback are given to support the child. - The Licensing Specialist conducts bi-annual visits during which needs, and strengths are assessed to find ways to meet needs (including support and trainings) and to recognize and commend strengths.

-6) The responsibility to be aware of the benefits of relying on and affiliating with other Foster Parents and Foster Parent Associations in improving the quality of care and service to children and families.
+21(6).
+The responsibility to be aware of the benefits of relying on and affiliating with other Foster Parents and Foster Parent Associations in improving the quality of care and service to children and families.

 - New Foster Parents may be teamed with experienced Foster Parents to form a supportive or mentoring relationship. - The use of support groups for parents is encouraged and facilitated.
-Foster Parents are referred to national Foster Parent groups, the National Foster Parent Association (www.nfpainc.org) Foster Club (www.fosterclub.org) and DCFS Foster Care Advisory Council. - The Licensing Specialist encourages foster parents to speak publicly of the benefits of foster parenting during the bi-annual home visits. - In-service trainings also provide an atmosphere of camaraderie and mutual support among Shelter, Inc.'s Foster Parents. - Each licensed home receives the official Foster Parent newsletters, "Fostering Illinois" and "Foster Parent Advocate" and Foster Parents are encouraged to attend statewide meetings. - Several times throughout the year, Shelter, Inc. holds social events to bring its Foster Parents and their families together.
-These include a 5K run/walk and a holiday party.
-An announcement letter is sent to each Foster Parent informing them of the time and location of the event and the name and phone number of the contact person and Child Welfare Specialists remind Foster Parents of these events during regular contacts with them. - As suggested by some parents, links to training opportunities are posted on the Shelter, Inc. web site.
+Foster Parents are referred to national Foster Parent groups, Facebook foster parent support groups, and Shelter, Inc. Facebook support group. - The Licensing Specialist encourages foster parents to speak publicly of the benefits of foster parenting during the bi-annual home visits. - In-service trainings also provide an atmosphere of camaraderie and mutual support among Shelter, Inc.'s Foster Parents. - Each licensed home receives the official Foster Parent newsletters, "Fostering Illinois" and "Foster Parent Advocate" and Foster Parents are encouraged to attend statewide meetings. - Several times throughout the year, Shelter, Inc. holds social events to bring its Foster Parents and their families together.
+These include a 5K run/walk and a holiday party/event.
+An announcement letter is sent to each Foster Parent informing them of the time and location of the event and the name and phone number of the contact person and Child Welfare Specialists remind Foster Parents of these events during regular contacts with them.
+Foster Care staff use these events to help link Foster Parents for purposes of mentoring and support. - As suggested by some parents, links to training opportunities are posted on the Shelter, Inc. web site.
 Social media such as Facebook and email may also be used to link Foster Parents with other Foster Parents.
 Foster Parents' needs for training are elicited by surveys, compliance visits with the Licensing Specialist and regular visits to the foster home by the Child Welfare Specialist.
-The Licensing Specialist meets with Shelter, Inc. Community Education Coordinator to review the results of the foster parent surveys on training suggestions.